uccser/cs-field-guide/text/en/chapters/data-representation.md

 We have looked at ASCII, UTF-32, UTF-8, and UTF-16.

-The following table summarises some of our findings so far about each representation.
+The following table summarises what we have said so far about each representation.

 Representation | Variable or Fixed | Bits per Character | Real world Usage
 --- | --- | --- | ---